Every business traveller should belong to at least one frequent flyer program – but making that choice isn't as straightforward as you may think.

 5. Consider reward flight availability

-Finally, it’s important to think about what you intend to do with all the points you will gradually accumulate.
+It’s important to think about what you intend to do with all the frequent flyer points you will gradually accumulate.
 Generally, you’ll find the best value using them on reward flights, rather than retail store purchases.

 Pick out some destinations you might want to visit on a reward flight and search for reward availability, to see how easy it is to get to your desired place by spending those hard-earned points.